-The Art of Chinese Pottery
+The History of Chinese Porcelain

 Jingdezhen, an eastern Chinese city, is the center of China’s ceramics culture, and has driven the export of “fine china” to the world.